tapio/obj-magic/Readme.markdown

 	./make.sh

-If it doesn't work for you, just compile all .cpp files in the root directory into an executable using your preferred method / compiler.
+If it doesn't work for you, just compile all .cpp files in the `src/` directory into an executable using your preferred method / compiler.

 ## Design Goals ##